 Black Friday is the greatest challenge of the year for everyone in E-commerce.
-To make sure your shop is open, available, fast and free of problems – you need to make sure everything works like it should, and that you are ready to sell on the big day.
+To make sure your shop is open, available, fast, and free of problems – you need to make sure everything works as it should and that you are ready to sell on the big day.

 Quick Tips for Black Friday

 - Make realistic estimates of your traffic, and make sure your hosting will scale to your expectations

 - Make separate landing pages for your campaigns, and optimise them for performance.